 Encourage work-life balance.If employees have medical appointments, want to avoid major traffic in a long commute, or be cautious with poor weather conditions — consider offering work-from-home or flexible hours.
 Having options in place may help prevent burnout.

 Provide an Employee Assistance Program.This is a great option to include within your workplace to provide free and confidential services External Site for employees dealing with work or personal issues.

 Consider employer consulting or well-being programs.These types of programs can support creating an environment within your workplace to promote healthy behaviors (e.g., financial, social, career, community, emotional, and physical well-being).

 A virtual visit service allows your employees to connect with licensed therapists to cope with depression, relationship issues, workplace stress, trauma and loss, social anxiety or addictions — all from their mobile device.
-Want a handout or poster to print of and share with the employees in your workplace?
-Visit the Wellmark Marketing Toolkit and search for form number: M-2020299.
+Get the Mental Health and Virtual Visits flyer Secure Site on the Wellmark Marketing Toolkit to download and share with your employees.